suss-vli/student-guide/name.md

 3. *M*eaningful words.
 The name should be meaningful english word first.
 4. *E*xplain what it is or what it does.
 The name should explains

-## Regarding #1, removing space following this:
+## Regarding #1, removing space by following these rules:

-- For directories or files, use hyphen
+- For directories, files or repo name, use hyphen ᠆
 - For variables, use underscore
-- For classes, use camelback 🐫
+- For classes, use CamelBack 🐫